oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/ingestion-flow-setup/ingestion.md

         </copy>
         ```

-     - Check for a similar message in the logs
+     - If you see the similar messages like below, logs are being sent to Logging Analytics successfully.
      ```
      I, [2022-08-16T12:31:32.234958 #11]  INFO -- : Generating payload with 95  records for oci_la_log_group_id: ocid1.loganalyticsloggroup.oc1.abc.abcxxxxxxxxyx543xxxxxx
      I, [2022-08-16T12:31:32.402328 #11]  INFO -- : The payload has been successfully uploaded to logAnalytics -